About Everyday Dhamma Network

 • Ajahn Brahm Podcast

-Ajahn Brahm talks about the Buddhist attitude to helping children with their problems. — This dhamma talk was originally recorded using a low quality MP3 to save on file size (because internet connections were slow back then – remember dialup?) on 28th April 2004.
-It has now been remastered and publ...
+Ajahn Brahm talks about the Buddhist conception of emptiness and how this relates to modern life and meditation. — This dhamma talk was originally recorded using a low quality MP3 to save on file size on 9th December 2005.
+It has now been remastered and published by the Everyday Dhamma Network, and ...

 Reviews